 The Hampton Roads Region – Norfolk and Virginia Beach Joint Land Use Study (JLUS) is a joint effort between Norfolk, Virginia Beach, the Hampton Roads Planning District Commission, and several U.S. Navy installations in South Hampton Roads.
 More frequent flooding is affecting military operations and access to military facilities.
 This study will focus on identifying specific conditions, including recurrent flooding, coastal storms, and erosion, outside of the military footprint that have the potential to impact Navy operations in Hampton Roads.

-Click on the following link to download and review the DRAFT Norfolk-Virginia Beach Joint Land Use Study (JLUS) (Select the "low res" version for faster download.).
-The public is invited to provide comments by June 28, 2019.
-Comments should be sent to firstname.lastname@example.org.
+While the Public Comment period has expired, the DRAFT Norfolk-Virginia Beach Joint Land Use Study (JLUS) is available for download and review.
+(Select the "low res" version for faster download.).
 For more information of if you need special assistance, please contact 757-420-8300.

 The Need for a JLUS